sarahwolf32/DCGAN-for-MNIST/README.md

 * LeakyReLU activation in the discriminator for all layers, with a leak-slope of 0.2.
 * They used the Adam optimizer, with the momentum parameter B1 set to 0.5, and a learning rate of 0.0002.

-This implementation uses all of the above, with the exception that it also uses LeakyReLU in the generator.
+This implementation uses all of the above, with the exception that it uses LeakyReLU in the generator, and no fully connected layers at all.

 ## Results